thewillyhuman/snoicd-codex/README.md

 ```

 Notice that once the docker-compose services start it will take between 1 and 5 minutes for services to start.
 Once the services started you will be able to connect at http://localhost:8082.
 Find more information about the API [here](/api).
+This API has been documented with **Swagger 2** so at http://localhost:8082/swagger-ui.html you can try / test the behaviour of the endpoint.

 ## Versions included